inkykim/thebook/README.md

 **Phi Delts Board Game Tracker 2026**

 A beautiful site for tracking board game wins, displaying statistics, and awarding fun achievements to your game night crew.
-Data syncs across all devices via Supabase.
+Data syncs in real-time across all devices via Supabase.

 ---